JaxonAdams/advent-of-code-2025/README.md

 ## License

 Solutions are provided as-is for educational purposes.
 Advent of Code is created by [Eric Wastl](http://was.tl/).
+README ASCII art retreived from [asciiart.eu](https://www.asciiart.eu/holiday-and-events/christmas/trees).